bbauska/JS-svg/README.md

 });
 </pre>

-This is a good opportunity to showcase some other stroke-related attributes that can alter the appearance of a line.
+<p>This is a good opportunity to showcase some other stroke-related
+attributes that can alter the appearance of a line.
 The first is stroke- linecap.
 This defines how the endpoints of a line behave.
 The default value, butt, limits the line length to its endpoints.
 A value of round will close off the line with a semi-circle at each end, whereas a value of square will close it off with -- you guessed it -- a square.
-Figure 3-3 shows the different values, with vertical lines on either side to delineate where the values come into effect.
+Figure 3-3 shows the different values, with vertical lines on either side to delineate where the values come into effect.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 13.
 Values of butt, round, and square (top to bottom) (69) ~~~~~~~~~~~~~~~~~-->
 <img class="displayed"